citrix/workspace-linux-virtual-channel-sdk/docs/programming-guide.md

 implements a fixed set of function entry points.

-There are six groups of functions: user-defined, virtual driver helper, memory INI, Receiver for Linux sub-window interface, Receiver for Linux event interface, and Receiver for Linux timer interface.
+There are six groups of functions: user-defined, virtual driver helper, memory INI, Workspace app for Linux sub-window interface, Workspace app for Linux event interface, and Workspace app for Linux timer interface.

 ###  User-Defined Functions